Your rates provide around 58.7 per cent of Council’s total annual income, which helps to deliver more than 100 services to residents.

 Council’s rating year starts on 1 July and ends on 30 June.

-Council rates notices are sent out each year in late August.
+Council rates notices are sent out each year in mid to late August.

 When Are My Rates Due?